-- Global Governance and Reginalism, Garnet PhD School IX – Universite Libre de Bruxelles, 2009 [3 ECTS]
+- Global Governance and Regionalism, Garnet PhD School IX – Universite Libre de Bruxelles, 2009 [3 ECTS]

-- End to End Disaster Early Warning Systems, ADPC Bangkok, Thailand [80 hours face to face interaction].
+- End to End Disaster Early Warning Systems, ADPC Bangkok, Thailand [80 hours120 hours face-to-face interaction].

 - International Humanitarian Law by British Red Cross, Magdalene College, Cambridge, UK

-- Disaster Management Course 29th Asian Disaster Preparedness Centre, AIT Bangkok, [120 face to face interaction].
+- Disaster Management Course 29th Asian Disaster Preparedness Centre, AIT Bangkok, [120 hours face-to-face interaction].